FALL 2018 SESSIONS:

-Academy Lil' Kickers Division: for our youngest players at U5/U6 (born in 2012 and 2013).
-Our Lil' Kickers will get off to a great start with training 2x a week in Shepherdstown and 8 small sided games against our sister program over in Hagerstown.
+Academy Kickers Division: for our youngest players at U5/U6 (born in 2013 and 2014).
+Our Academy Kickers will get off to a great start with training 2x a week in Shepherdstown and 8 small sided games against our sister program over in Hagerstown.
 Practices are comprised of fun training games and basic skill foundation.
 Cost for the entire year (August to June) is $110 and $65 for Spring only.

-Academy: for U7 and U8 players (born in 2010 and 2011).
+Academy: for U7 and U8 players (born in 2011 and 2012).
 Practices are also 2x a week in Shepherdstown.
 Training will be more formal then the Lil' Kickers as we look to introduce team concepts and deeper skills appropriate for the age group.
 Cost for the entire year (August to June) is $140 and $80 for Spring only.